-Paragraph 2 - Registering and withdrawing
+Registering and withdrawing

-Article 9 - Registering for degree audit and applying for degree certificate
+Article 9 Registering for degree audit and applying for degree certificate

 - 1. Registration for the degree audit and the application for the degree certificate must be submitted to the Student Administration no later than 20 working days before the degree audit in question is to be held. - 2.
 The student must submit the final study programme to the Student Administration no later than the day on which the period referred to in section 1 commences. - 3.
 All requirements must be met and all results must have been submitted to the Student Administration no later than five working days before the meeting for the degree audit in question. - 4.
 The Student Administration has the possibility of putting a student forward for the degree audit if it has established that the student has met all the obligations for the degree audit.
 The Student Administration will inform the student of its intention to put the student forward for the degree audit.
-The Student Administration will drop its intention when the student indicates within the specified period that he/she wishes to improve a result or wishes to supplement his/her examination programme.
-In that case, the student will have the opportunity to do so the rest of the current academic year. - 5.
-Withdrawal from the degree audit is possible up to 3 working days before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 6.
-Any student who has withdrawn from the degree audit should re-register on a subsequent occasion. - 7.
-The assessment whether a student has met all the requirements for the degree audit is made by the secretary of the Board of Examiners.
-In case of doubt, the Board of Examiners will decide. - 8.
-Students who wish to pursue an Individual Double Master's Degree programme, need to send an individual request to the Board of Examiners.
+The Student Administration will drop its intention when the student indicates within the specified period that he/she wishes to improve a result or wishes to add courses to his/her examination programme.
+In that case, the student will have the opportunity to do so the rest of the current academic year.